zama-ai/concrete-ml/docs/advanced-topics/hybrid-models.md

 However, not all applications can be easily converted to FHE computation and the computation cost of FHE may make a full conversion exceed latency requirements.

-Hybrid models are a compromise between on-premise or on-device deployment and full cloud deployment.
-Hybrid deployment means parts of the model are executed on the client side and parts are executed in FHE on the server side.
-Concrete ML supports hybrid deployment of neural network models such as MLP, CNN and Large Language-Models.
+Hybrid models provide a balance between on-device deployment and cloud-based deployment.
+This approach entails executing parts of the model directly on the client side, while other parts are securely processed with FHE on the server side.
+Concrete ML facilitates the hybrid deployment of various neural network models, including MLP (multilayer perceptron), CNN (convolutional neural network), and Large Language Models.

 {% hint style="warning" %}
 If model IP protection is important, care must be taken in choosing the parts of a model to be executed on the cloud.
 Some